 1. State sales taxes

 This write-off makes sense primarily for those who live in states that do not impose an income tax.
-You must choose between deducting state and local income taxes, or state and local sales taxes.
-For most citizens of income-tax states, the income tax deduction usually is a better deal.
-IRS has tables for residents of states with sales taxes showing how much they can deduct.
-But the tables aren’t the last word.
+We’re lookin’ at you, Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+Here’s why this is a factor.
+You must choose between deducting state and local income taxes or state and local sales taxes.
+For most citizens of income-taxing-states, the state and local income tax deduction is usually the better deal.

 2. Reinvested dividends